 Prior to 2013, each country’s jury only supplied its top ten ranked songs, while the televote ranked the full list of competing songs.
 From 2013, this was changed so that juries supplied their full list of rankings, not just their top ten.

 However when the EBU released the full results for 2013, there was one big difference.
 Unlike in previous years, there were no longer split totals for the overall jury and televote scores.

-The average year
+The year of averages

 Since the 50/50 televote/jury vote mix began in 2009, a breakdown of the totals scores for each competing country from the two voting groups had been made available.

 Instead in 2013, the EBU had provided an average of the jury rank and the televoting rank that each competing country had received.
 This change was confirmed prior to Eurovision 2013, when the EBU published the updated voting rules.
 The rules stated: